theCrab/motion-firebase/README.md

 Installation
 ============

-The **motion-firebase** gem ships with "freeze dried" copies of the Firebase framework.
-This way we can guarantee that the version of **motion-firebase** is *definitely* compatible with the version of Firebase that is included.
-As new features get announced, we update the gem.
+The **motion-firebase** gem DOES NOT ship with any "freeze dried" copies of the Firebase framework.
+This **motion-firebase** is *definitely* compatible with **Firebase 2.5.0**.
+It is expected that you install that firebase version using cocoapods.
+This is due to avoid conflicts with other third party libs that ship with Firebase ex.
+GeoFire.

 Also, it means that installation is easy!
 When you compile your RubyMotion project, the Firebase SDK gets included automatically.